Alex Kirilloff Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the sixth-best in MLB.
+- The Blue Jays pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays have the 11th-ranked team ERA among all MLB pitching staffs (3.96).
+- The Blue Jays' 4.07 team ERA ranks 11th among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 68 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Blue Jays allow the fifth-most home runs in baseball (72 total, 1.4 per game).

-- In his most recent appearance on Monday, the right-hander tossed 6 1/3 innings against the Tampa Bay Rays, allowing two earned runs while surrendering seven hits.
+- His most recent time out came on Tuesday against the Tampa Bay Rays, when the righty tossed seven innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.